Supervised segmentation of NO2 plumes from individual ships using TROPOMI satellite data: Materials and methods

+To quantify the performance improvement gained by the usage of multivariate supervised models, we performed ship plume segmentation by applying a thresholding method on a single selected feature.
+First, we applied a thresholding method on the tropospheric vertical column of $\text{NO}_\text{2}$ TROPOMI product regridded in accordance to the description in Section \ref{Tropomi_data_section}.
+No image enhancement technique was applied.
+This simplest way of plume-background separation was used, among the others, in \cite{richter2004satellite} for the quantification of $\text{NO}_\text{2}$ emission from the international shipping sector.
+In \cite{georgoulias2020detection}, separation of pixels related to $\text{NO}_\text{2}$ plumes from individual ships was also performed based on solely TROPOMI $\text{NO}_\text{2}$ data.
+In this paper, we will refer to this benchmarking method \textit{$\text{NO}_\text{2}$ threshold}.
+Visualization of the input data for this thresholding technique can be found in Figure \ref{benchmark_illustration}(a).

+As a second benchmarking method, following the suggestion made in \cite{kurchaba2021improving} we performed a ship plume segmentation based on images enhanced with Moran's $I$ statistic.
+The satellite image enhancement allows effective separation of a greater amount of $\text{NO}_\text{2}$ plumes.
+However, as mentioned in Section \ref{moran}, the application of Moran's $I$ statistic may result in the enhancement of low-value clusters that are not a part of a plume.
+Visualization of the input data for this benchmarking technique is presented in Figure \ref{benchmark_illustration}(b).
+In the rest of the article, we call this method \textit{Moran's $I$ threshold}.

+To overcome the problem of enhancement of low-value clusters by Moran's $I$, we propose to assign zero value to all pixels of the image with intensity lower than the median of the given \textit{ship sector} picture, and afterward apply the Moran's $I$ enhancement.
+This is the third benchmarking method used in this study.
+We call it \textit{Moran's I on high $\text{NO}_\text{2}$}.
+Visualization of the results of the application of Moran's $I$ only on high $\text{NO}_\text{2}$ values can be found in Figure \ref{benchmark_illustration}(c).
+As presented in Figure \ref{benchmark_illustration}, for all three benchmarking methods only pixels that lie within the \textit{ship sector} area were taken into account for segmentation.

-\subsection{Segmentation validation metrics}
+\subsubsection{Segmentation validation metrics}

-For the assessment of classification quality, we used the list of evaluation metrics being: Precision - a measure of how many samples that were predicted as positive are actually positive.
-Recall - a measure of how many of the actual positive samples have been identified by the model as positive.
-The F1 score - harmonic mean of the precision and recall.
-The average precision score (AP)\footnote{All above-mentioned evaluation metrics were implemented in Scikit-learn v.
-0.24.2 package\cite{scikit-learn}.} - is given by the area under the precision-recall curve.
+For the assessment of classification quality, we used a precision-recall curve, an average precision score (AP)\footnote{All evaluation methods were implemented in Scikit-learn v.
+0.24.2 package\cite{scikit-learn}.} that is defined as the area under the precision-recall curve (PR-AUC), a receiver operating curve (ROC), and, finally, area under ROC curve (ROC-AUC).